echeran/smile-of-murugan/webbook/chapter02.md

 writing throughout the ages are *lyrical poetry* and *short story*, that is basically brief forms.
-Epic poetry appears later, and is almost always an imitation; even the greatest Tamil epic poetry—with the possible exception of *Cilappatikāram* and its majestic grandeur-is rather a series of miniature dramatic situations arranged like a chain of individual stanzas similar to beads on a string, stanzas which are finished, homogenous and perfect in themselves.
+Epic poetry appears later, and is almost always an imitation; even the greatest Tamil epic poetry—with the possible exception of *Cilappatikāram* and its majestic grandeur—is rather a series of miniature dramatic situations arranged like a chain of individual stanzas similar to beads on a string, stanzas which are finished, homogenous and perfect in themselves.
 And, frankly